Introduction

 Optimising routes and the use of reverse logistics will be key components of a circular economy, such as reducing unnecessary fuel consumption, and providing facilities for returning containers at post offices.
 The postal sector can also leverage its position to engage with government and other industries to drive change.

 Recyclable or sustainably produced packaging continues to be a focus for consumers.
-In IPC’s cross-border e-commerce shopper survey in January 2023, which had 32,000 respondents from 41 countries, 48% strongly agreed that they would prefer their parcel packaging to be reusable if the package were picked up from their doorstep.
-A further 30% expressed a strong preference that the responsibility to pay for sustainability is on the e-retailer, rather than the consumer.
+In IPC’s cross-border e-commerce shopper survey in September 2024, which had 31,000 respondents from 37 countries, 48% strongly agreed that they would prefer their parcel packaging to be reusable if the package were picked up from their doorstep.
+A further 24% noted no return label option on packages, limiting the ability of consumers to recycle packaging received.

 The development of products such as a satchel for sending used coffee pods to a purpose-built recycling facility will also be a focal point in reducing the environmental impact of supply chains.
 This systemic shift to a more sustainable future will require investment and innovation, with an opportunity for considerable economic benefits.
 The postal sector can expect cost savings from recycling paper and packaging, growing demand for innovative products, and earnings from marketing opportunities from cross-sector engagement.